This section provides an overview of the applications and utilities that make up Jamf Pro (formerly the Casper Suite).

 The Recon application allows you to enroll Mac computers.
 Enrollment is the process of adding computers to Jamf Pro.
 When Mac computers are enrolled, inventory information for the computers is submitted to Jamf Pro, and the computers are managed.

 Jamf Self Service for macOS

-The Jamf Self Service for macOS application allows users to browse and install configuration profiles, Mac App Store apps, and eBooks.
+The Jamf Self Service for macOS application allows users to browse and install configuration profiles, Mac App Store apps, and books.
 Users can also run policies and third-party software updates via patch policies, as well as access webpages using bookmarks.